schoeberl/wildcat/doc/README.md

    However, spike starts at 0x1000 and executes 5 boostrap instructions.
    Assume those are hardcoded into spike.
  * Compiling a C program (with newlib) has a start address (`_start`) at 0x00010074.
-   Assume that the proxy kernel is loaded at 0x8000000.
+   Assume that the proxy kernel is loaded at 0x8000000 and simply gets the start address from the .elf file.